TheAndrew93/renovate-roll-homebrew-spells/README.md

+This project was created as part of a personal initiative to experiment with interactive web applications and AI for a Homebrew Tabletop Roleplaying Game I created.
+Development was assisted by ChatGPT, providing support in coding, logic structuring, and interface design.

 # 🧙‍♂️ Spell Card Generator

 Generate printable 3.5" x 2" TTRPG spell cards from a CSV file — perfect for character sheets, encounter props, or just showing off your homebrew magic.